martensonbj/lesson_notes/OOJS_HTML5/README.md

 Essentially it let's us specify an area on our HTML page that our JavaScript file can access, giving us a theoretical "canvas".

- +++ DRAW HTML PAGE AND JAVASCRIPT PAGE ON WHITEBOARD TO INDICATE COMMUNICATION

 In your HTML page, add this code into the `<body>` section.

 ```